rsthomp/UTDchess-RospyXbee/README.md

 # UTDchess-RospyXbee
 Python-xbee node for controlling UTD Chess Robot

+This project allows for multiple robots (up to 32) to simultaneously use the Vicon Motion Capture system to track their position and inform their own respective control nodes.
+A video of the software in action can be found here: https://www.youtube.com/watch?v=6G1eWFsEJ-c

 Instructions for Use:

 1. Turn on the Vicon, and open the Vicon Nexus program.
 Under “File > Data Management”, select the green “Chessbot” node.
 The subject pane should now have all the potential robots prepared.